kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - *Force: Cast Burst of Speed*
   - *Party: No change when prompted*
 - Czerka Officer accosts you: 1,1,5
-- Speak to Mic'Tunan'Jus Orgu
+- Talk to Mic'Tunan'Jus Orgu
-  - See [Skipping Zelka](#skipping-zelka) for details on a slightly different shopping trip

 ```
 SHOPPING: Mic'Tunan'Jus Orgu